-Easy - Just visit our Find a Provider page , select Basic or Preferred Plan or All Other Plans depending on the plan you have and enter your search criteria on the next page to search for network dentists in your area.
+Easy - Just visit our Find a Dentist page and enter your zip code or address to search.
 Or, call our Customer Service department at 888-559-0779, and we'll be happy to help you!
 Don't forget to verify your dentist's participation when you make your appointment.

 No, but before you schedule a procedure, it's always a good idea to ask your dentist what out-of-pocket costs you'll be responsible for.
 We recommend a predetermination for services over $200 to help you plan accordingly.

 If you visit an in-network dentist, they will submit the claims for you.
 If you visit an out-of-network dentist, you may need to submit a claim form yourself.

 The annual maximums for TruAssure's dental plans vary.
 Please refer to your policy or call our Customer Service department at 888-559-0779 for questions about your annual maximum benefit.

 The out-of-pocket maximum for our ACA-certified Basic and Preferred plans varies by state and is only applicable to plans for individuals under age 19.
 TruAssure does not limit your out-of-pocket costs for our traditional dental plans.

 A deductible is an amount that you are responsible for paying before coverage begins-usually a fixed amount like $50.

 A co-payment is the percentage of costs you pay after TruAssure coverage.
 You'll pay between zero and 50% of the costs, depending upon your plan and which dental procedures you've received.